Tags: Power BI

 - Clicked on the link to navigate to My Workspace where I uploaded the report and then used the File -> Publish to Web command.

-- Copied the HTML text for the iframe that can be used for embedding the report in a web page.
+- Copied the HTML text for the iframe.
+We can use it for embedding the report in a web page.

 It’s just that simple.
 You can add the HTML to any application that supports iframes.
 We hope you found this post helpful.
 If you want to download the Power BI report that we created for this blog post, check out